Blue Heelers: United Kingdom

-In the United Kingdom the series was broadcast on most stations on the ITV Network.
-Many companies tended to screen the show as hour-long episodes in the afternoon (occasionally with necessary edits to suit the time slot, usually regarding profanity).
+In the United Kingdom, Blue Heelers was broadcast on most of the regional franchises of the ITV Network.
+At least ten out of the fourteen regional companies that formed ITV aired the first few years of the series and most initially broadcast it in the original hour-long format during the afternoon (with necessary edits to suit the time slot, usually regarding profanity).
+Some ITV regions edited each episode into two half-hour editions, and stripped these episodes across two or three days.
+This half-hour format of broadcasting Australian series was well established by ITV with A Country Practice.
+Very early hour-long episodes of Blue Heelers also ran unedited later in the evening, around midnight, on both Central and UTV.

-Carlton Television and Westcountry Television were the first to aired Blue Heelers in half-hour episodes originally on Mondays to Wednesdays, starting from 3 January 1995, however the series then switched to airing hour-long episodes.
-Central Television started in February 1995 with a late night 23.40 slot on Tuesdays before following other regions with a typically 14.20 slot.
+Carlton Television and Westcountry Television were the first to broadcast Blue Heelers, and they began with three half-hour weekly episodes, Monday to Wednesday, 14:20-14:50, starting from 3 January 1995.
+Later in the year, they then switched to airing hour-long episodes, 14:20-15:20, on Mondays.
+Central Television were next to start in February 1995 with a late night 23.40-00:35 slot on Tuesdays, before following Carlton with the half-hour 14.20-14:50 slot on Mondays and Tuesdays from March.
+Central also reverted to hour long episodes in 1996, usually on Monday and Friday, 14:20-15:15, but went back down to one hourly episode per week in 1997, on Mondays, 13:50-14:45, as the gap with Australian broadcasts narrowed.
+By 2000, half-hour editions were being aired again, 13:30-14:00, but now on Tuesday and Wednesday, where it remained until 2002.
 Central were one of the most consistent ITV regions to broadcast Blue Heelers, completing series 6 by early 2002.
-When the three Carlton owner station stated a uniformed schedule during 2002 Blue Heelers reverted to two-part half-hour episodes; with the final batch of episodes shown in the regions were from Season 7 finishing on Wednesday 20 November 2002.Blue Heelers also aired on Anglia Television, Meridian Television and Channel Television, typically Mondays at 2:20 pm, during the summer school holidays it was broadcast daily in a morning slot, until late 1998.
-Granada and border also screened the series from 1995 in the hour long format but by 1998 dropped the series.
+When the three Carlton-owned ITV regions (Carlton, Westcountry and Central) started a uniform programme schedule during 2002, Blue Heelers continued to air as two half-hour episodes, and the final batch of episodes shown in these regions were from Season 7, finishing the season on Wednesday, 20 November 2002 (Australian air date: 22 November 2000).Blue Heelers also aired on Anglia Television, Meridian Television and Channel Television, typically Mondays at 14:20-15:15.
+During the summer school holidays, it was broadcast daily in a morning slot, usually from 11:05, until late 1998.
+Granada Television and Border Television also screened the series from 1995 in the hour long format but by 1998, these regions had dropped the series.
 Ulster Television (UTV) began airing Blue Heelers in early 1995.
-The show initially screened 3 times a week, on Monday, Wednesday and Friday afternoons at 1:50 pm.
-They then moved it to the 2:20 pm slot later in the series.
-A few episodes also ran at 11:40 pm on Thursday nights, as they were considered unsuitable for daytime viewing.
+The show initially screened 3 times a week, on Monday, Wednesday and Friday afternoons at 13:50, later moving to 14:20.
+UTV aired several episodes late night, around 11:40pm on Wednesdays or Thursdays during July 1997, as their content was deemed unsuitable for daytime viewing.
 UTV cancelled Blue Heelers in 1998.